Code-Institute-Submissions/project-final-django/README.md

 This is an ecommerce website built for a **fictional** cheese company.
 It is built in the Django framework and uses Stripe as a payment system.
 The web app allows users to register, add products (cheeses) to their shopping cart, checkout the shopping cart,  and, see their complete order history.

 ## Live demo
-A live demo of the web app can be viewed clicking [this] link
+A live demo of the web app can be viewed clicking [this] link.
 [this]: https://sdv-the-cheese-factory.herokuapp.com/

 ## Built with